• Skip to primary navigation

 Increase the temperature of the oven.

-The higher temperature will assist the cake to set before the gas bubbles produced by the leavening agent have chance to expand.
-Don’t go overboard, you only need a few degrees.
+The higher temperature will assist the cake to set before the gas bubbles produced by the leavening agent have a chance to expand.
+Don't go overboard, you only need a few degrees.
 Depending on your altitude, you should increase the temperature from between 15 to 25 degrees Fahrenheit, or 8 to 14 degrees Celsius.

 Shorten the baking time.

 It goes without saying that if you are increasing the baking temperature, you should shorten the baking time to compensate.
-Your cakes will cook faster in the increased temperature and will need less time to bake.
+Your cakes will cook faster at the increased temperature and will need less time to bake.

-For every half hour you should shorten the baking time by 5 to 8 minutes.
+For every half hour, you should shorten the baking time by 5 to 8 minutes.
 So if your cake recipe says bake for 30 minutes you should start to check for doneness after 22 minutes.

 To check for doneness, stick a toothpick or wooden skewer into the cake.
 If it comes out clean with no batter sticking to it, then your cake is done and you can remove it from the oven to cool.
 If it is not quite done, leave it for a minute or two longer, but watch it carefully.
 You don’t want to overcook it.

-Reduce the amount baking powder
+Reduce the amount of baking powder

 Reducing the amount of baking powder will lessen the amount of gasses that are produced.
 This will prevent the cake from rising too fast and then collapsing.
 The cake will rise more slowly, giving the batter time to set and develop a stronger structure.
 You should only reduce by a small amount.
-Depending on your altitude reduce by 1/8 to 1/2 of each teaspoon of baking powder called for.
+Depending on your altitude reduce by ⅛ to ½ of each teaspoon of baking powder called for.

 Increase the amount of flour